 Loving-kindness Practice

-Ever seen that bumper-sticker that reads, “Practice random acts of kindness and beauty”?
-That’s a Loving-Kindness practice.
-So is the idea of “paying it forward,” where you do something nice for somebody else when somebody does something nice for you; you send the nice act to another person, then they send it to another, and so on.
+Have you ever seen that bumper sticker that says “Practice random acts of kindness and beauty”?
+Well, that’s a Loving-Kindness practice!
+Another example is the idea of “paying it forward,” where you do something nice for somebody else when somebody does something nice for you.
+You send the nice act to another person, then they send it to another, and so on.

-No kidding!
-Neuroscience has shown repeatedly that the pleasure center of the person doing the kind act lights up as much, if not MORE than the person receiving the kind act!
-Pat yourself on top of your head . . . that’s the parietal lobe of your brain.
-That’s where the pleasure center is located.
-Practicing random acts of kindness and beauty lights that lobe up like a Christmas tree, which stimulates neurogenesis, or the birth of new neurons, in that region of the brain.
-So now you have more kindness power, and an increased ability to enjoy it!
-What a great little evolutionary development!
+It’s not just a feel-good idea, it’s scientifically proven!
+Neuroscience has shown that the pleasure center of the person doing the kind act lights up as much, if not more, than the person receiving the kind act.
+The pleasure center is located in the parietal lobe of your brain.
+Practicing random acts of kindness and beauty lights that lobe up like a Christmas tree, stimulates neurogenesis, or the birth of new neurons in that region of the brain.
+This means that practicing Loving-Kindness can increase your kindness power and ability to enjoy it, all while promoting brain health.

 Learn more about Counseling in Austin.